2019 El Paso Walmart shooting: International

 UN Secretary-General António Guterres condemned "in the strongest terms the terrorist attack against Latinos on Saturday in the Texas city of El Paso" and called for everyone to work together to combat violence born of hate, racism and xenophobia.
 Recently the UN launched an action plan to "fight against discourses that incite hatred".

 The incident was mentioned by Pope Francis during a speech in St. Peter's Square on August 4, in which he condemned attacks on defenseless people and said he was spiritually close to the victims, the wounded, and the families affected by the attacks that had "bloodied Texas, California, and Ohio".
 The Gilroy Garlic Festival shooting happened in California around a week before the El Paso shooting, while the 2019 Dayton shooting occurred in Ohio less than 24 hours after.

 Uruguay and Venezuela issued travel warnings to avoid certain cities in America, including Baltimore, Detroit, Albuquerque, Cleveland, Memphis, Oakland, and Buffalo and citing "proliferation of acts of violence" and "growing indiscriminate violence, mostly for hate crimes, including racism and discrimination".
 Both countries warned their citizens to avoid any place with large crowds, including shopping malls, festivals, and "any kind of cultural or sporting events".
 Japan issued a similar travel warning, advising its citizens to pay attention to the potential for gunfire "everywhere" in the U.S., which they described as a "gun society".
 President Trump threatened undefined retaliation against countries and organizations that issue travel warnings on the United States because of gun violence.

+In media

+On Guard: A Story of American Youth is 2023 documentary film directed by Allen Otto and executive produced by Jim Czarnecki.
+The film follows the journey of an all-female color guard team at Bel Air High School who aim to qualify for the 2020 WGI World Championships with a performance dedicated to the victims of the 2019 El Paso Shooting.

+The El Paso shooting inspired the extensive book La frontera salvaje.
+200 años de fanatismo anglosajón en América latina (2021) by Jorge Majfud.

+Crusius's likeness was used for a meme, Chudjak, a variant of the Wojak internet meme.
+It was initially made to mock users of the 4chan /pol/ imageboard, going by the label of "le /pol/ face".

+The Cuban American poet Richard Blanco quoted the shooting as a "catalyst" for his poem "The U.S. of Us", which is based on the text of "The Star-Spangled Banner" and questions the social status of Hispanics in the United States.
+He is quoted saying that "in the wake of the violence of the El Paso shooting, I felt an urgency to take a hard look at our place as Hispanics in the United States".